jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

       :width: 600
       :alt: Terminal Window on the right

-This setup helps me answer two questions
+This setup helps me answer 2 questions

 * what is the same?
 * what is different?